Bion’s Beef Opportunity

 The Financial Impact – Potential Valuation

-The financial impact of Bion’s technology platform includes premium pricing for two specific 15,000 head feedlot scenarios:
+The financial impact analyses of Bion’s beef opportunity, both above and below, include premium pricing for two specific 15,000 head feedlot scenarios:

-- “Environmentally Sustainable” branding where the livestock is confined and fed a diet of conventional grains and distillers’ grains.
+- “Environmentally Sustainable” branding where the livestock is confined for up to 120 days and fed a diet of conventional grains and distillers’ grains.

 - “Environmentally Sustainable+Organic” branding for organic feeder cattle where the livestock are confined for up to 120 days and fed a ration of organic grains.

-In both scenarios, the cattle will be housed in a covered barn feedlot with daily/continuous manure collection feeding Bion’s onsite waste treatment platform, resulting in the cattle being marketed with a USDA Processed Verified Program (PVP) certification of an environmentally sustainable brand.
+In both scenarios, the cattle will be housed in a covered barn feedlot with daily/continuous manure collection feeding Bion’s onsite waste treatment platform, resulting in the cattle being marketed with a USDA Processed Verified Program (PVP)-certified environmentally sustainable brand.
+In the Sustainable+ Organic scenario, those cattle will be sourced and finished subject to USDA organic guidelines.

-For the sake of simplicity from a financial modeling standpoint, a single purpose vehicle (SPV) is assumed to be established to finance and own the cattle and the Bion technology platform, including the barns at the feeding operation.
+For the sake of simplicity from a financial modeling standpoint, a single purpose vehicle (SPV) is assumed to be established to finance and own the cattle and the Bion technology platform, including the barns, anaerobic digesters and Bion’s 3G Tech treatment modules at the feeding operation.
 All incremental revenues and expenses are assumed to flow to the SPV so that the economics of the SPV can be isolated from that of the host feeding operation.

 The capital requirements for the Bion technology platform are the same in both scenarios and is estimated at $31 million.
-In both scenarios, we assume the CAPEX is financed 70% with 10-year term debt at 8% p.a.
-Cattle acquisition costs are assumed to be $17.4 million and $21.4 million for the sustainable (non-organic) and organic scenarios, respectively; these costs are assumed to be 100% financed on a revolving line at 8%.
+In both scenarios, we assume the CAPEX is financed 70% with 10-year term debt at 7% p.a.
+Cattle acquisition costs are assumed to be $16.8 million and $22.2 million (per ‘turn’) for the sustainable and sustainable+organic scenarios, respectively; these costs are assumed to be 100% financed on a revolving line at 7% (per existing industry practice).
 For purposes of the IRR calculations, capital is assumed to be invested one year in advance of operations.

 In both scenarios, revenue would be generated from the sale of organic ammonium bicarbonate fertilizer and carbon credits under California’ Low Carbon Fuel Standard (LCFS).
-The assumed price of the ammonium bicarbonate is based on an actual agreement to supply liquid ammonia that was recently made between a large dairy producer and a major national fertilizer producer.
+The assumed price of the ammonium bicarbonate is based on a recent agreement to supply liquid ammonia that was made between a large dairy producer and a major national fertilizer producer.
 The value of LCFS credits is based on current market value using a low-end carbon intensity score (CI).

 A branding premium will be available as a result of Bion’s sustainable branding capability, and we have assumed, as described above, that 100% of this premium flows to the SPV.
 We have estimated this premium at 10% of the carcass value.
 We have chosen a conservative figure to account for the fact that there is presently no national at-scale sustainable branding in the livestock industry.

-No credit is taken in either scenario for the sale of nutrient credits, a market which is still evolving, or for the value of residual processed manure solids containing irons, minerals, nutrients and salts, because the market value of this material can vary widely by region.
-Further, no credit is taken with respect to the impact of probable Investment Tax Credits (related to biogas production) on CAPEX.
+No credit is taken in either scenario for the sale of nutrient credits, a market which is still evolving, or for the value of residual processed manure solids containing irons, minerals, nutrients, and salts, because the market value of this material can vary widely by region.
+Further, no credit is taken with respect to the impact of probable Investment Tax Credits (related to biogas production) on CAPEX or any other government (federal, state or local) incentives/grants.

-Utilizing the above assumptions, we estimate the leveraged IRR for a single 15,000 head module to be 123% and 185% for the conventional and organic scenarios, respectively, assuming no escalation of any unit prices associated with revenue or expense.
-Capital is fully returned within three years in the conventional scenario and in less than two years in the organic scenario.
+Utilizing the above assumptions, we estimate the leveraged IRR for a single 15,000 head module to be approximately 138% and 266% for the Sustainable and Sustainable+Organic scenarios, respectively, assuming no escalation of any unit prices associated with revenue or expense.
+Capital is fully returned in less than three years in the Sustainable scenario and in less than two years in Sustainable+Organic.

-A further analysis was prepared to examine the financial performance of staging 15,000 head modules, both conventional and organic, over time as follows:
+A further analysis was prepared to examine the financial performance of staging ten 15,000 head modules, both conventional (70%) and organic (30%), over time as follows:

-In this scenario, a total of $310 million invested over 5 years (starting in Year 0) would generate annual revenues of approximately $178 million, at full run-rate, beginning in year 4.
-Project value, based on 15x EBITDA would exceed $2.5 billion by Year 4, with a total of ten operational modules that would represent penetration in the overall beef market of approximately one percent.
+In this scenario, a total of $310 million invested (equity and debt) over 5 years (starting in Year 0) would generate annual EBITDA of approximately $207 million, at full run-rate, by Year 4.
+Project value, based on 15x EBITDA would exceed $3.1 billion by Year 4, with a total of ten operational modules that would represent penetration in the overall beef market of approximately one percent.

 “People have pushed past the earth’s natural limits.
 Healthy societies, resilient economies and thriving businesses rely on nature.
 Our vision at Walmart is to help transform food and product supply chains to be regenerative, working in harmony with nature – to protect, restore and sustainably use our natural resources.”